FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/05-authentication-authorization.md

 - Distinguish between sessions and cookies or tokens.
 - Demonstrate session state using JSON web tokens.
 - Use Express and Passport to save and authenticate user login and passwords.
-- Justify a particular type of hashing function for storing passwords.
+- Justify your choice of a particular type of hashing function for storing passwords.
 - Use an OAuth2 library to handle user authentication with an external API service (such as Github, Facebook or Twitter).

 ---